Board of Trustees

 President and CEO

-Dr. David M. Carlisle is the president of Charles R. Drew University of Medicine and Science (CDU).
-He is the immediate past Director of the Office of Statewide Health Planning and Development.
+Dr. David M. Carlisle is the President and CEO of Charles R. Drew University of Medicine and Science (CDU).
+He previously served as director of the Office of Statewide Health Planning and Development.
 He was appointed in 2000 by then Gov. Gray Davis to that high-level role in the state’s Health and Human Services agency.
 Responsible for managing health-related programs, he directed an organization of more than 500 employees in seven key areas, and a $100 million annual budget.

 Dr. Carlisle holds a faculty appointment, in the College of Medicine, at CDU.
-Since 1992, he has been a member of the faculty at the David Geffen School of Medicine at UCLA.
+Since 1992, he is an Adjunct Professor in Department of Medicine at the David Geffen School of Medicine at UCLA.
 During that period, he also consulted for the RAND/UCLA Center for Health Policy Studies.
 In 2007, he became a senior fellow at UCLA’s School of Public Affairs.